Save Our Stoneham Proposition 2½ campaign logo

 Make a plan to Vote YES & YES

 Every vote matters.
 In April's override election, the measure lost by just 523 votes.
 Don't let that happen again.
-Request your mail-in ballot NOW and cast your vote ahead of time!
+Make a plan to vote today!

 Clock Icon